-Those were the first words that came out of my mouth after I sat through The Twilight Saga: Breaking Dawn: Part Two: If Harry Potter Can Split The Last Book Into Two Movies, So Can We, Bitznatch!
+Those were the first words to come out of my mouth after having sat through The Twilight Saga: Breaking Dawn: Part Two: If Harry Potter Can Break The Last Book Into Two Movies, So Can We, Bitznatch!

 Poor Lee Pace

 Did you watch Pushing Daisies?6 It was phenomenal, and you should stop everything to go watch the two seasons of it on Netflix.
 Don’t worry, I’ll wait.

 Wasn’t that rad?
 Man, that Piemaker, what a dude, right?
 Clearly that guy is great, and should be getting a whole bunch of work.
 And, admittedly, he is… The work just happens to be in movies like this and freakin’ Marmaduke.
 He deserves better than that.